pfsense/docs/source/certificates/acme-package.rst

 certificates can be used for web servers (HTTPS), SMTP servers, IMAP/POP3 servers, and other similar roles which utilize the same type of certificates.

-The ACME Package for pfSense interfaces with Let's Encrypt to handle the certificate generation, validation, and renewal processes.
+The ACME Package for pfSense® software interfaces with Let's Encrypt to handle the certificate generation, validation, and renewal processes.

 Certificates from Let's Encrypt are domain validated, and this validation ensures that the system requesting the certificate has authority over the domain